etalab-ia/albert-api/docs/deployment.md

 ### Configuration

-The Albert API requires configuring a configuration file (config.yml).
-This defines third-party clients and configuration parameters.
+OpenGateLLM requires a configuration file (config.yml) which defines third-party clients and configuration parameters.
 **The configuration file is a YAML file that can combine the configuration of the playground and the API.**

 You can consult the Pydantic schema of the configuration for the API [here](../app/schemas/core/settings.py) and for the playground [here](../ui/settings.py).